adnaen/machine-learning-notes/optimzation-and-training/gradient-descent/note.md

 # Gradient Descent

-Gradient Descent is a optimization algorithm used for minimizing the cost function in various machine learning algorithms, It is used for updating the parameters of the learning model.
+Gradient Descent is a optimization algorithm used for minimizing the cost/loss function in various machine learning algorithms, It is used for updating the parameters of the learning model.

+> - Used in Linear Models & Neural Networks
+> - In Nural Network context this step also known as backpropagation

 ![gradient descent](../../assets/gradient_descent.jpeg)